Frequently Asked Questions

 - “J” ( for organics) or “B”( for inorganics): the compound or analyte was detected below the MRL but above or equal to the MDL.
 So there is a likelihood the compound or analyte may be there but quantification is not possible as it was detected below the lowest calibration point.

 - “B” for organics: the analyte or compound was found in the associated method blank at a level above the MRL for DoD projects “B” is used if the level is ½ the MRL.
 This indicates inaccuracy with the sample result or maybe a false positive result.
-“B” are not typically used if the sample concentration is significantly higher than the level found in the method blank (i.e. 20 times greater)
+“B” is not typically used if the sample concentration is significantly higher than the level found in the method blank (i.e. 20 times greater)

 - “E”: the result is an estimate because the analyte concentration exceeded the upper instrument calibration range.
 The estimate accuracy may vary widely depending on the calibration range, the analyte and the detector.